 This piece involves the first use of my recently acquired vintage model 31H Leslie speaker.
-I recorded various elements that were used in the construction of the finished piece, using my fragment-based compositional process.
+I played my Hammond M3 through it and recorded various elements that were used in the construction of the finished piece using my fragment-based compositional process.
 I also generated some repeating and evolving short patterns using a Dot Com Q960 sequencer driving my Moog Model 12 modular synthesizer.

 So, here's the story on this speaker.
 Back in the late '70s, I had a Hammond BC with 31H Leslie.
 It came out of the basement of Saint Paul Bible College and had some significant water damage.
 I had it restored and had a two-speed motor upgrade done on the Leslie, as the 31H originally only spun at one speed, (fast).
 I loved it, but in an act of youthful impatience, I sold it so that I could buy a synthesizer, (which I might add, was much easier to move).
 It didn't take long before I regretted having sold the organ, and I particularly missed the Leslie.